lorin/openstack-hackspace/devstack.md

 ## Create a "stack" user

-DevStack can't run as root, so create a "stack" user like this:
+DevStack can't run as root, so create a "stack" user using the script that comes with DevStack:

     # chmod +x /root/devstack/tools/create-stack-user.sh
     # /root/devstack/tools/create-stack-user.sh